elifesciences/lens/README.md

 ### Converter

 Lens can natively read the JATS (formerly NLM) format, thanks to its built-in converter.
 Conversion is done on the client side using the browser-native DOM Parser.
-Using it is simple:

 ```js
 var importer = new LensImporter();